khazanJM/arbaro-csharp/_posts/2014-05-09-sample-post-images.md

 The current implementation is able to calculate a tree and display its skeleton (skipping subsegments).
 Basically it is still extremely early stages...
 A lot of work still needed to have something even remotely useful.

+All loaded tree parameters are displayed in the tree view on the left.
+Though it's not obvious when looking at the screenshot.

+A basic Orbite controler is implemented on the 3D view.
+It allows Zoom (whith mouse wheel), Pan (Right mouse button) and rotation around the tree (Left mouse button).

+Currently it takes quite long to calculate any of the sample trees (around 500ms to 1s).
+Which can possibly be due to all linear algebra calculation being done without any acceleration.
+My current goal is to remove the CS_Vector, CS_Matrix and CS_Transformation classes and remplace them with the DirectX Vector & Matrix implementations.
+I guess it can help a bit as Arbaro is doing some intensive linear algebra calculations.